t0wbo2t/ray_tracer/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.